tardate/LittleArduinoProjects/README.md

-# 268 Little Electronics and Arduino Projects
+# 269 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ChainBlocks](./playground/ChainBlocks) - Testing some "Chain Blocks" and demonstrate an XY Plotter block (with an MCP42010 digital potentiometer) by drawing the PrexLab logo on an Oscilloscope.
+> Latest addition:sparkles: [BoldportClub/cordwood](./BoldportClub/cordwood) - the Cordwood Puzzle evokes an era of stuffing massive components into small spaces without a clear idea of where this is all heading!
+Introducing the Boldport Clup Project #3.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like